Sheppsu/Sheppsu/README.md

 ### Welcome to my profile

+My birthday is October 3rd, 2005 (18 years old).
 I have been programming since around 2017, and am mostly self-taught.

 The first programming language I learned was **Python**, which I still use today the most.
 I like Python because it makes it easy to explore various areas of programing.